 Farquharson’s replacement as MD and then chairman was Raymond Miquel.
 Under his stewardship the company grew rapidly, slashing costs and improving productivity.
 This was partly achieved by opening Pittyvaich distillery in 1974 and purchasing the Lowland distillery of Bladnoch in 1983.

 By this time Bell’s controlled 35% of the UK market and produced the No. 1 selling blended whisky in Scotland, Bell’s Extra Special.

 In 1985, whilst Miquel was in Chicago attempting to purchase an American hotel chain, Irish brewer Guinness launched a hostile takeover bid which eventually, after a hotly contested campaign, succeeded.
-The following year Guinness was involved in a friendlier takeover of United Distillers to create drinks giant Diageo.
+The following year Guinness moved on Distillers Company Ltd, an acquisition that led to the eventual creation of drinks giant Diageo.